astadantupasta/testing_modbus_registers/README.md

 ## Build
 1. Extract the zip file of this project, open it in Visual Studio Code.
-2. Make sure that the configurations for connection are written correctly in the configuration file *parameters.json*: locate the name of the router you are about to test, change *hostname*, *username*, *password* to the correct ones.
+2. Make sure that the configurations for connection are written correctly in the configuration file *parameters.json*: locate the name of the router you are about to test, change *hostname*, *username*, *password*, *port* to the correct ones.
 3. Execute the command `python3 main.py -n *router_name*`, where *router_name* is the name of the router, e.g., `RUTX11`, `RUT956`.